AlloyXChange/alloyx-smart-contracts-v2/README.md

 ## NAV function
 In order to understand the exchange rate of the DURA token to USDC we need to understand the underlying asset value.
 We use the following function to determine the Net Asset Value:

-- getAlloyxDURATokenBalanceInUSDC: This function uses a collection of inputs to determine the USDC value of the DURA token.
+- getTreasuryTotalBalanceInUsdc: This function uses a collection of inputs to determine the USDC value of the DURA token.